Skip to content

 }

-When to Use GPIO Listeners
+When to Use Direct GPIO Listeners

-• You are in an ISR context.
+• Working in an ISR context

 Example: Adding a Listener